TheFes/cheapest-energy-hours/documentation/2-basic_data.md

 ## PARAMETERS

 ### **hours** <span style="color:grey">_float (default: 1)_</span>
 The number of consecutive hours to be used, can be any number.
 If it is not a whole number, it will be converted so that the number of minutes are divisible by either 5, 10, 12, 15 or 30 minutes.
+Can be set to `'all'` to include all hours between the start and end time.
 ***
 ### **start** <span style="color:grey">_time string, datetime (string), number (default: 00:00)_</span>
 The start time to take into consideration for the value selection.
 By default it will be last midnight.